emissary-ingress/emissary/DevDocumentation/DEVELOPING.md

 the `main[Plain.WebSocketMapping-GRPC]` test, and that test would fail to run; one should instead say `PYTEST_ARGS="-k Plain or WebSocket"` to avoid breaking the sub-tests of "Plain".

-### How do I update the python test cache?

-- First, run `make KAT_RUN_MODE=envoy pytest` to do a test run *without* using the local cache.

-- Once that succeeds, use `make pytest-gold` to update the cache from the passing tests.

 ### How do I type check my python code?